 QUEBEC Resort Idea 3: North Hatley, Eastern Townships

-If driving through the United States is an option for you, another excellent resort to consider on your return trip is Manoir Hovey Historic Mansion in North Hatley QC.
+If driving through the United States is an option for you, another excellent resort to consider on your Nova Scotia to Toronto trip is Manoir Hovey Historic Mansion in North Hatley QC.
 Manoir Hovey is a pretty lakefront inn and resort in the lovely Eastern Townships area.
 Book the cottage on top of a small cliff, for a large terrace with lake views, two-person spa bath, and fireplace.

 The fastest way to North Hatley from Cape d’Or Lighthouse is 10.25 hours on Highway 1 and I-95.
 It takes you through Saint John and St. Andrews NB, so this might be a great option if you weren’t able to see them before.
 And North Hatley QC is only 6.5 hours from Toronto.

 So, what do you think?
-Have you been to any of these areas and have extra tips for us?
+Have you been to any of these areas?
+Do you have extra tips for planning a Toronto to Nova Scotia drive?
 Please share in the comments below!

 You may also like: